POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/single_star.rst

 Star states are defined by their burning and surface properties.
 These states are combined to describe the stellar state.
-We also have additional extra states for object that are not stars.
+We also have additional extra states for objects that are not stars.

 .. list-table:: Surface state
   :header-rows: 1